The International Trade Blog Export Forms

 Obtaining a Paper Certificate of Origin

-1. Fill out an appropriate chamber liability form or application.
-You may need to have it notarized, though not all chambers require notarization.
+- Fill out an appropriate chamber liability form or application.
+While you once may have had to have the application form notarized, that is no longer commonly required.

-2. Provide either a manufacturer’s documentation or commercial invoice indicating where your goods are manufactured.
+- Provide either a manufacturer’s documentation or a commercial invoice indicating where your goods are manufactured.

-4. Take your affidavit, certificate of origin document and corresponding invoices to your chamber of commerce.
+- Take your application, certificate of origin document and corresponding invoices to your chamber of commerce.
 Chambers usually charge a fee for stamping certificates of origin.
 However, for members that fee may be reduced.

 With an eCO, you can submit the required documentation online and get an electronic certificate stamped by a chamber of commerce in less than a day or, if you prefer, receive an expedited paper certificate overnight.